instagram-replica/instagram-backend/README.md

 }
 ```

 - Using the returned token, go ahead and create a new tab in Postman, choose the same options mentioned eariler.
-Before sending the request, go to `Headers` tab and add `x-access-token` with the obtained token _(obviously, we don't add any headers in the case of sending Signup or Signin requests)_
+Before sending the request, go to `Headers` tab and add `x-access-token` with the obtained token _(obviously, we don't add any headers in the case of sending signup or login requests)_